When is the Chernoff Exponent for Quantum Operations finite?: Conclusion and Open Problems

-In this paper, we introduce the concept of Chernoff bound for quantum operations and show the Chernoff bound is finite if and only if the operations can not be perfectly distinguished.
-More precisely, we provide computable upper bounds of Chernoff bound by proving lower bound on the error probability of distinguishing quantum operations with $n$ uses.
-Our results can be regarded as some asymptotical generalization of diamond norm.
+In this paper, we introduce the Chernoff exponent for quantum operations.
+We show the Chernoff exponent is finite if and only if the operations are not perfectly distinguishable.
+More precisely, we provide computable upper bounds of the Chernoff exponent by proving lower bounds on the error probability of distinguishing quantum operations with $n$ uses.
+Our result is an asymptotic generalization of the diamond norm.